rojenzaman/dasoertliche_scraper/README.md

 ## Why?

 Actually the main reason which motivated me, was to get local landlords from a specific city.
 I wanted to get in touch with them to apply for any flat near by.
 Well, I can tell you that it worked out pretty well.
 Probably someone will find this helpful as well.
-At the moment the data is stored locally in a json file in the data directory.
+At the moment the data is stored locally in a json file in the data directory which is ignored by git.

 ### setup